-Ashley ‘Ifayomi’ Douglas is a Black multidisciplinary artist residing in Detroit, MI.
+Ashley ‘Ifayomi’ Douglas is an award winning multidisciplinary artist residing in Detroit, MI.

-Ifayomi’s artistic practice lands in the mediums of wellness, film, photography, writing, and music.
-This ever evolving practice centers ritual, memory, self intimacy, prayer and how they can work to restore and nourish the Black and Afro Diasporic experience and identity.
+Ifayomi’s artistic practice lands in the mediums of film, photography, writing, music, and wellness.
+This ever evolving practice centers ritual, memory, community, prayer and how they work to restore and nourish the Black and Afro Diasporic experience and identity.
 She finds inspiration in the layered stories and experiences of Black Femmes, African diasporic connections to water, ancestral magic, and what it means to find “home” whether embodied or in community.
-Ifayomi uses her experience as a Writer, Reiki Practitioner, Yogi, Family Archivist, Sound Healer, and Aborisha, to synthesize the worlds of storytelling, intergenerational healing, art, and wellness.
+Ifayomi uses her experience as a Family Archivist, Wellness Practitioner, Placemaker, and Storyteller to synthesize the worlds of intergenerational and collective healing, art, cultural tradition, and wellness.

 Artist Statement